bitrise-io/devcenter/_articles/reviews/Roles on Bitrise - draft.md

 Only owners can destroy apps or transfer the ownership of apps.

+If an organization owns the app, only the owners of the organization can transfer or destroy the app.

 ### Admins

 Admins can be assigned to applications, either in groups or individually.
 Organizations do not have admins: organization groups can be assigned to applications as admins.